 Application for Certification of an Individual Cargo Tank

-The application for certification of individual cargo tanks shall be submitted to the Executive Officer through the ARB Online Cargo Tank Vapor Recovery Certification Program that can be accessed through the ARB webpage at www.arb.ca.gov/enf/cargotanks/cargotanks.htm, and shall contain the following information:
+The application for certification of individual cargo tanks shall be submitted to the Executive Officer through the CARB Online Cargo Tank Vapor Recovery Certification Program that can be accessed through the CARB webpage at www.arb.ca.gov/enf/cargotanks/cargotanks.htm, and shall contain the following information:

 1. Name, address, email address, and telephone number of owner or operator, and company name (if applicable).